 Today’s post is inspired by Kate Montaung’s Five Minute Friday.

 Five Minute Friday is community of writers who free write for five minutes each week and then share those unedited words with the world.
 This week’s writing prompt is heal.

 Be sure to visit Kate’s site and read what other people wrote on this topic.

-My daughter also wrote a post about healing from the trauma of 9/11.
-It would mean the world to me if you read her post and encourage her with comments.
+My daughter also wrote a post about healing from the trauma of 9/11 on her website.